Linear predictor function: Stacking

-The explanatory variables
+Preprocessing of explanatory variables

-Although the outcomes (dependent variables) to be predicted are assumed to be random variables, the explanatory variables themselves are usually not assumed to be random.
-Instead, they are assumed to be fixed values, and any random variables (e.g. the outcomes) are assumed to be conditional on them.
-As a result, the data analyst is free to transform the explanatory variables in arbitrary ways, including creating multiple copies of a given explanatory variable, each transformed using a different function.
-Other common techniques are to create new explanatory variables in the form of interaction variables by taking products of two (or sometimes more) existing explanatory variables.

 When a fixed set of nonlinear functions are used to transform the value(s) of a data point, these functions are known as basis functions.
 An example is polynomial regression, which uses a linear predictor function to fit an arbitrary degree polynomial relationship (up to a given order) between two sets of data points (i.e. a single real-valued explanatory variable and a related real-valued dependent variable), by adding multiple explanatory variables corresponding to various powers of the existing explanatory variable.
 Mathematically, the form looks like this:

 In this case, for each data point i, a set of explanatory variables is created as follows: